timwford/operating_systems/README.md

 `handleSingleCommand(vector<string> tokens)` - this is the fall back for an ordinary command that doesn't do any fancy pipes, redirects, or whatnot.
 This is largely also borrowed from exam 1, just here because it was rearranged (for the better).

+### PID Manager

+There is a PID manager that has associated required functions from your API you laid out.
+It also has a testPID() function that runs a bunch of threads and tests the process management capabilities of the functions I wrote.
+It is thread safe, locking and unlocking when necessary.

 ### makefile

 Just your good old, classic makefile that got made, scaled to really cool modular structure, didn't work, messed with it for a day or two, didn't get anywhere, and converted back to just your regular good ol' classic makefile again.
 [Tradition!](https://www.youtube.com/watch?v=gRdfX7ut8gw).
 It does have a couple of targets now though.
 Here they are: